Kim-Ward/as-masterclass/bad_code_better_code.md

 df3.to_csv("users/amp45/python/current_code/input_data/census/total_returns_2021.csv")

 ```
 Can you think of some ways to fix this?
 Have a chat about it.
-If you get stuck, have a look at the steps below, which detail one analyst's valiant attempts to make this bad code better.
+Once you've thought a little, have a look at the steps below, which detail one analyst's valiant attempts to make this bad code better.

+## Fixing things.

 Here, we present three *easy* fixes for the filepath problem.
 ```python